 Whether you’re a fan of the 2016 reboot or not, there are countless hours of TV to enjoy from the colossal archive of the classic sci-fi series, from creature-feature-style shocks to tiny figures crawling through other people’s innards.
 A newcomer’s guide to the best episodes

 Mouth-watering murders and precision-tailored suits.
 It that doesn’t have your attention, try the words “Hugh Dancy” and “Mads Mikkelsen”, or just plain old “Hannibal Lecter”.
 Bryan Fuller’s take on Thomas Harris’ antihero is a gorgeous, gruesome affair, elevating a crime procedural to disturbing, visually poetic heights.
-Season 1 and 2 are now on Netflix UK, while Season 3 is on Sky Box Sets and NOW TV.
+Season 1 to 3 are all on Netflix UK.
 If you liked Mindhunter, you’ll love this.

 Scream: The TV Series